-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2022-2023 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, prescribed by Title 5, California Code of Regulations, section 19810 as regulations (the K-12 Audit Guide).
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2023-2024 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting (the K-12 Audit Guide).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of State Compliance section of our report.

 We are required to be independent of Walnut Creek Elementary School District and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on state compliance.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
 Our audit does not provide a legal determination of Walnut Creek Elementary School District's compliance with the compliance requirements referred to above.